mohammedaeraf/react-training/assignments/a05-data-in-table.md

 | 3  | Charlie | Finance    | Analyst     | 65000  |

 > ✅ Use Bootstrap classes like `table`, `table-striped`, `table-bordered` for styling.

----

-### 🚀 Bonus (Optional):

-* Highlight the highest-paid employee row using a different background color.
-* Add a heading above the table like “Employee Directory”.

----

-### 📁 Submission:

-* File: `src/components/EmployeeTable.tsx`
-* Import and display this component in `App.tsx`
-* Submit your code via GitHub repo link